northle/docs/site/docs/basics/services.md

 # Services

-Northle strongly encourages you to write clean code separated into small parts.
-We believe that controllers should be only responsible for request and response handling.
-All other buisness logic should be located in service classes.
+Northle strongly encourages you to write clean code separated into small parts (modules, controllers, and services).
+We believe that controllers should be only responsible for handling requests and responses.
+All business logic should be placed in service classes.

-Service class is just an injectable class with methods responsible for transforming some data.

 ## Creating Services

+Service class is just an injectable class with methods are responsible for transforming some data.
 The most basic service may look like this:

 ```ts
 import { Service } from '@northle/core';